 Why Are Crowns Used?

-A crown is a restoration that covers – or “caps” – a tooth to restore it to its normal shape and size.
+A cosmetic dental crown is a restoration that covers – or “caps” – a tooth to restore it to its normal shape and size.
 Its purpose is to strengthen or improve the tooth and its appearance as well.
 A crown is placed for a number of reasons:

 - to support a large filling when there isn’t enough tooth structure remaining